Top US diplomat in Qatar for soccer, talks amid Iran tension - Local News 8

 Associated Press

-DOHA, Qatar (AP) — America’s top diplomat has landed in Qatar to take in a World Cup match and hold talks as regional tensions remain high as Iran’s nuclear program rapidly advances and nationwide protests shake the Islamic Republic.
+DOHA, Qatar (AP) — America’s top diplomat has landed in Qatar to take in a World Cup match and hold talks as regional tensions remain high.
+Iran’s nuclear program has rapidly advanced in the past months and nationwide protests are shaking the Islamic Republic.
 U.S. Secretary of State Antony Blinken, a soccer fan and player himself, will attend as America faces Wales on Monday night at Ahmad bin Ali Stadium.
-Blinken also will be holding crucial diplomatic talks with authorities in Qatar, one of the U.S.′ trusted interlocutors with Iran.
+Blinken also will be holding crucial diplomatic talks with authorities in Qatar, one of the United States’ trusted interlocutors with Iran.
 Doha shares a massive offshore natural gas field with Tehran.